paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 This page outlines the technical workflow for digitising cassette and reel-to-reel tapes for the PARADISEC.
 This workflow can be modified to accommodate other organisations in their specific digitising goals.

-## Current configuration of the equipment
+## Current configuration for PARADISEC's ANU studios

 ### Computer workstation